OSSCanada/cosmos-db-workshop/labs/lab_06/README.md

 ## Locally with Docker Image (Optional)

-You must have Docker Engine installed for your particular OS platform.
+You must have Docker Engine installed for your particular OS [MacOS, Linux, Windows].

 1. Ensure that the CosmosDB Connection string is part of your environment variables ```export MONGOURI="<your.cosmosdb.connection.string>"```
 2. Start the precreated publically available container: ```docker run -it --rm -e MONGOURI -p 8080:8080 raykao/cosmos-demo-web-api```